thehubbard/esa-pyxel/docs/source/tutorials/overview.rst

 1. Start with installation guide in :doc:`install`.
 2. Once ready you can learn how to run Pyxel in :doc:`running`.
+3. Don't forget to take a look at :doc:`get_help` page.
-3. Follow the tutorial and explore the examples in :doc:`examples` to learn how to use Pyxel.
+4. Follow the tutorial and explore the examples in :doc:`examples` to learn how to use Pyxel.